Cartan Actions of Higher Rank Abelian Groups and their Classification: Summary and structure of the paper

+Part \ref{subsec:examples} has several examples of actions which exhibit the features of the theorems as well as illustrate their optimality.
+We also prove a classification of affine actions.
+In particular, we begin by recalling several classically studied examples in Section \ref{sec:algebraic-exs}.
+We then prove a structure theorem for homogeneous Cartan actions in Section \ref{sec:affine-classification}, which will be important in applications and shows that the classical examples are (nearly) exhaustive.

+Finally, we discuss several exotic constructions of Cartan actions in Section \ref{sec:exotic}.
+Many of these examples, such as the one due to A. Starkov discussed in Section \ref{subsec:starkov}, were known previously.
+There are also several new examples presented which show that some assumptions cannot be relaxed, such as that of being {\it totally} Cartan (Section \ref{app:anosov-not-totally}).
+This example was further developed by the second author to produce a non-homogeneous totally Cartan action without rank one factors.
+Furthermore, some conclusions cannot be strengthened, such as the need for a skew product structure described in Theorem \ref{thm:mini-headache}, rather than a direct product structure (Section \ref{sec:nonproduct-ex}).
+A similar example was recently constructed by Damjanovic, Wilkinson and Xu, which we summarize in Section \ref{sec:DWX}.

-\subsection{Part I: Rank One Factors and Transitivity of Hyperplane Actions}
+\subsection{Part III: Rank One Factors and Transitivity of Hyperplane Actions}

 One of the key novelties, and difficulties, of our results is that we obtain classification results on arbitrary manifolds, without requiring irreducibility conditions, such as ergodicity of one parameter subgroups.
-This allows for products to appear (as described in the statement of Theorem \ref{thm:full-classify}).
+This allows for products and skew products to appear (as described in the statement of Theorem \ref{thm:mini-headache}, and later Theorem \ref{thm:big-headache}).
 Indeed, since not every Anosov flow on a 3-manifold is homogeneous, we cannot hope to prove Theorem \ref{thm:big-main} without assumptions to rule them out.
-If such a rank one factor exists, by Definition \ref{def:rank-one-factor}, there is an associated codimension one subgroup $H = \ker p$ which acts trivially on the factor, and therefore preserves each fiber.
+If such a rank one factor exists, by Definition \ref{def:rank-one-factor}, there is an associated codimension one subgroup $H = \ker \sigma$ which acts trivially on the factor, and therefore preserves each fiber.
 Therefore, if the action has a rank one factor, there exists a codimension one hyperplane which does not have a dense orbit.
-In fact, generically, its orbit closures are exactly the fibers of the factor.
+In fact, generically, the $H$-orbit closures are exactly the fibers of the factor.

-The converse of this observation is much more difficult to prove: one must build a factor under the assumption that hyperplane orbits are never dense.
-The aim of Part I is exactly this undertaking, culminating in Theorem \ref{thm:main-anosov}.
+The converse of this observation is much more difficult to prove: one must build a factor under the assumption that certain hyperplane orbits are never dense.
+The aim of Part III is exactly this undertaking, culminating in Theorem \ref{thm:main-anosov}.
 We restrict our attention to $\R^k$-actions, and treat $\R^k \times \Z^\ell$-actions by considering their suspensions.
 Indeed, the relationship between rank one factors of the $\R^k \times \Z^\ell$ actions and factors of the suspension is established in Lemma \ref{lem:susp}.